DeepNestedSpider/shavian-transliterate-browser-extension/README.md

    - Initializes transliteration engine
 4. **Text Processing**: `shavianTransliterator.ts` processes text using:
    - `to-shavian` library for standard transliteration
-   - Custom dechifro transliterator for advanced cases
+   - Custom readlexicon transliterator for advanced cases
    - DOM manipulation to update page content
 5. **Dynamic Updates**: `MutationObserver` monitors for new content and transliterates it automatically